Washington Report on Middle East Affairs, March 2000, Pages 3,74-76

 Alternative Travel Network

-The Washington Report is invaluable in giving me information for speaking and writing.
+The Washington Report on Middle East Affairs, is invaluable in giving me information for speaking and writing.

 I run an e-mail Network on Alternative Travel (to Israel and Palestine) for church groups and people.
 Our purpose is to encourage alternative and responsible travel on the part of Christians, including encounters with the indigenous (mostly Palestinian) Christians.
 Alison Hilliard and I are the authors of Living Stones: Pilgrimagewith The Christiansof the Holy Land (flyer enclosed).
 The University of Notre Dame published the book in March 1999.
 It came out in London and in Jerusalem at that time.